 Contract type: Temporary

-Within the context of the EU funded project INERA (Grant agreement no: 316309) “Research and Innovation Capacity Strengthening of ISSP-BAS in Multifunctional Nanostructures” (http://www.inera.org), the Institute of Solid State Physics (ISSP) at the Bulgarian Academy of Sciences (BAS) is looking for a Postdoctoral fellow in the field of applied physics (laser-mater interaction).
+Within the context of the EU funded project INERA (Grant agreement no: 316309) “Research and Innovation Capacity Strengthening of ISSP-BAS in Multifunctional Nanostructures” (http://www.inera.org), the Institute of Solid State Physics (ISSP) at the Bulgarian Academy of Sciences (BAS) is looking for a Postdoctoral fellow in applied physics (materials science), responsible for Plasma Enhanced Chemical Vapor Deposition (PECVD).

-The work will be focused on research in the field of laser processing – nonlinear optics and nanotechnology and will require intense interactions with other experimental research groups.
+The work will be focused on the fields of thin films deposition by PECVD method and applications in non-linear optics, nanotechnologies, optoelectronics, and new materials and will require intense interactions with other experimental research groups.
 It will involve:

 The Postdoctoral position is limited to 15.07.2016.